-Full mouth rehabilitation is always a highly individualized treatment.
+Full Mouth Reconstruction is always a highly individualized treatment.

 The point of a full mouth reconstruction is to optimize the health of the entire mouth including your gums, your teeth and your bite.
 In most cases we replace or restore every tooth in the mouth using a combination of dental services.
 We combine esthetics with the science of restorative dentistry to give you the smile you always dreamed of.

-Before you undergoing full mouth reconstruction, we will provide a comprehensive exam to determine if you are a good candidate.
+Before you being a full mouth reconstruction, we will provide a comprehensive exam to determine if you are a good candidate.
 We will primarily focus on:

 - The condition of your existing teeth: everything that needs to be restored including cavities, cracks, broken teeth etc. will have to be treatment planned.
 We also look at any questionable teeth, teeth requiring root canals and missing teeth that we have to replace.